Physiological effects in space: Lunar outpost missions

 Lunar outpost missions will present a greater challenge than shorter "sortie" missions, but with respect to the current risk topic they probably represent risks similar to those experienced on the ISS.
 Lunar gravity, although about 1/6 that of Earth gravity, is still more conducive to providing sufficient loading to maintain muscle mass and function than is microgravity.
 Certainly exercise regimens and hardware will be required, not only for countering muscle atrophy but for the reasons stated by Apollo astronauts above as well.
 How much exercise is needed and the proper way to implement it are certainly knowledge gaps that will require innovative research to fill.
 Part of this research will unquestionably help to define the level of risks to which crews will be exposed but will also be helpful in properly mitigating those risks.

 Mars transit

-Without doubt, transport between the Earth and Mars as well as the return trip represent the greatest risks to humans encountered in the history of human spaceflight.
-Notwithstanding the risks of radiation exposure, deterioration of the musculoskeletal system must be prevented or a mission to Mars (and back) will not be successful.
-Highly refined exercise protocols and robust exercise equipment and methods to monitor functional capacity are mandatory for mitigation of the risks inherent in long-duration exposure of humans to microgravity.
-A huge challenge will be to provide the above within the current design of the crew exploration vehicle (CEV), which provides trivial space for equipment and crew.
-The cramped confines will afford little room for stretching or exercise.
-Modest or no power for equipment and a human life support system whose design may be marginal to support a full complement of exercise by efficiently dealing with the heat, water vapor, and carbon dioxide that are byproducts of human exercise are additional challenges that must be overcome.
+Transport between Earth and Mars may represent the greatest risk to humans in the history of human spaceflight.
+Apart from the risks of radiation exposure, deterioration of the musculoskeletal system has to be prevented or a round-trip mission to Mars cannot be successful.
+This requires highly refined exercise protocols and robust exercise equipment to monitor functional capacity for mitigation of the risks inherent in long-term exposure to microgravity.
+Challenges include fitting these within the current design of the crew exploration vehicle (CEV), which provides trivial space for equipment and crew.
+The cramped confines afford little room for stretching or exercise.
+There is little to no power for anything other than a human life support system, and so the design is marginal to support a full complement of exercise by efficiently dealing with the byproducts of heat, water vapor, and carbon dioxide.